-Activision Blizzard sued for wrongful death by family of employee who committed suicide
+Activision Blizzard sued for wrongful death by family of employee who killed herself

 According to a LinkedIn profile, Restituito worked as a senior finance director for Activision Blizzard until May 2017, the month after Moynihan’s death.
 Restituito did not immediately respond to a request for comment on the lawsuit.

 According to the lawsuit, Activision Blizzard then refused to turn over to police Moynihan’s company-issued laptop, said that her cellphone had been “wiped,” and also refused to give them access to Restituito’s laptop or cellphone.

 The Anaheim Police Department has refused to disclose reports concerning Moynihan’s death to The Post.
+An autopsy report released by the Orange County Sheriff-Coroner showed that Moynihan’s death was determined to be a suicide via “ligature hanging.”

 An Activision Blizzard spokesperson declined to respond directly to the allegations in the lawsuit, instead saying in a statement that the company is “deeply saddened by the tragic death of Ms. Moynihan, who was a valued member of the company.
 We will address the complaint through the legal process as appropriate, and out of respect for the family we have no further comment at this time.”